henkelmax/modrepo/docs/minecraft/voicechat/faq.md

     question: "Is it possible to host the voice chat server standalone?",
     answer: `No. The voice chat needs to use Minecrafts builtin networking to exchange some information, the voice chat server also requires information thats only present on the server.`, },
+  {
+    question: "Are vanish plugins compatible with the voice chat?",
+    answer: `Yes!
+Starting with version 2.6.0 the voice chat server hides vanished players from the adjust volume list.
+Note that this only works with Minecraft 1.18.2 and newer.`, },
 ];
 </script>